GryBsh/NabuNetSim/README.md

 ## Known Issues

 - > macOS ARM64 (Apple Silicon) builds were not signed, for the moment, please use the X64 build.
-- > While using the X64 build on macOS, the serial port is not working, also a signing issue.
+- > While using the X64 build on macOS, the serial port may not work.
 - > The RetroNet Telnet app is supported, but no other parts.
 And it's experimental.
-- > HCCA-ACP support is experimental.
+- > NHACP support is experimental.
 - > The purpose of the `Magical Mystery Message` is still unknown.
 It's sent by the NABU PC with one value when it's first connecting: `0x8F|0x05`, then when the program is first started another: `0x0F|0x05`.
 It seems to be signaling something, but what?